 a.
-CUSTOMER-Focused RESULTS
+Customer-Focused results

-- (1) What are your current LEVELS and TRENDS IN KEY MEASURES OF INDICATORS of CUSTOMER satisfaction and dissatisfaction?
-HOW do these RESULTS compare with the CUSTOMER satisfaction LEVELS of your competitors and other organisations providing similar products? - (2) What are your current LEVELS and TRENDS IN KEY MEASURES OF INDICATORS OF CUSTOMER relationship building and ENGAGEMENT?
+- (1) What are your current LEVELS and TRENDS IN KEY MEASURES OR INDICATORS OF CUSTOMER satisfaction and dissatisfaction?
+HOW do these RESULTS compare with the CUSTOMER satisfaction LEVELS of your competitors and other organisations providing similar products? - (2) What are your current Levels and TRENDS in KEY MEASURES OF INDICATORS OF CUSTOMER relationship building and ENGAGEMENT?
 How do these RESULTS compare over the course of your CUSTOMER life cycle, as appropriate?

 N1.
 Customer satisfaction, dissatisfaction, relationship building, and engagement results reported in this Item should relate to the customer groups and market segments discussed in P.1b(2) and Category 3 and to the listening and determination methods and data described in Item 3.2.

 N2.
 Measures and indicators of customers' satisfaction with your products relative to customers' satisfaction with competitors and comparable organisations (7.2a[1]) might include information and data from your customers and from independent organisations.

-7.3 Financial and Market Outcomes : What are your financial and marketplace performance results?
+7.3 Financial and Market Outcomes: What are your financial and marketplace performance results?
 (70 points)

-Summarise your organisation's KEY financial and market-place PERFORMANCE RESULTS by market SEGMENTS, OR CUSTOMER GROUPS as appropriate.
+Summarise your organisation's KEY financial and market-place PERFORMANCE RESULTS by market SEGMENTS, or CUSTOMER groups as appropriate.
 Include appropriate comparative data.

 - a.
-Financial and Market RESULTS - (1) What are your current LEVELS and TRENDS IN KEY MEASURES OR INDICATORS OF FINANCIAL PERFORMANCE, including aggregate MEASURES of Financial return, financial viability, or budgetary PERFORMANCE, as appropriate? - (2) What are your current LEVELS and TRENDS in KEY MEASURES OR INDICATORS of marketplace PERFORMANCE, including market share or position, market and market share growth, and new markets entered, as appropriate?
+Financial and Market RESULTS - (1) What are your current LEVELS and TRENDS in KEY MEASURES OR INDICATORS of financial PERFORMANCE, including aggregate MEASURES of financial return, financial viability, or budgetary PERFORMANCE, as appropriate? - (2) What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of marketplace PERFORMANCE, including market share or position, market and market share growth, and new markets entered, as appropriate?